 In the United States, customers are facing similar challenges, but the main crisis lies with water.
 The country is facing an extreme water poverty crisis thanks to its aging infrastructure, environmental clean-ups, changing demographics and price hikes.

 A recent investigation by the Guardian2 revealed that in 12 US cities, the combined price of water and sewage increased by an incredible 80% between 2010 and 2018.
 The Guardian’s report states that more than two-fifths of residents of some cities are living with unaffordable bills and creeping debt.
-Federal programmes are in place to help low income households afford energy and telecoms bills, but nothing has been put in place for water.
+Federal programs are in place to help low income households afford energy and telecoms bills, but nothing has been put in place for water.

 Why reach out to low-income customers?